Pete-C2/Propagator-Thermostat/README.md

 ## Changelog

+### V1.2
+Added proportion of time heater is on and air temperature to log

 ### V1.1
-Modified display to use the last value measured for heater control Added calibration for main sensor
+Modified display to use the last value measured for heater control

+Added calibration for main sensor

 ### V1.0